Puiguqu/School_notes/Y1_Sem_2/CM1040_Web_Development/Week_7/06_Automatic_accessibility_testing_Video•_._Duration_10_minutes_10_min.md

 [Original lesson](https://www.coursera.org/learn/uol-web-development/lecture/eeRf6/automatic-accessibility-testing)

-This is a transcript of a video tutorial on using automated accessibility testing tools for web development.
-Here's a breakdown of the content:
+This is a transcript of a video about automated web accessibility testing tools.
+The video provides an overview of the importance of accessibility, how to use automated testing tools, and best practices for incorporating accessibility into the development process.

-**Introduction**

-The video starts with an introduction to automated accessibility testing tools, explaining that these tools can help developers ensure their websites are accessible to people with disabilities.

-**Why use automated accessibility testing tools?**

-The video explains why using automated accessibility testing tools is important, including:

-* Ensuring website compliance with accessibility standards (e.g. WCAG 2.1)
-* Meeting legal requirements for accessibility
-* Improving user experience for people with disabilities

-**Features of automated accessibility testing tools**

-The video showcases the features of a specific tool, AChecker, including:

-* Automatic testing of web pages
-* Identification of accessibility issues and suggestions for improvement
-* Ability to adjust test settings to meet different compliance levels (e.g. WCAG 2.0 vs. WCAG 2.1)

-**Using automated accessibility testing tools**

-The video demonstrates how to use AChecker, including:

-* Uploading a website's HTML code
-* Running tests and analyzing results
-* Adjusting test settings to meet different compliance levels

-**Best practices for using automated accessibility testing tools**
+The video explains that automated web accessibility testing tools can help identify issues with website accessibility, such as inaccessible images, broken links, and missing alt text.
+It also discusses the benefits of using these tools, including improved user experience, increased compliance with accessibility regulations, and enhanced reputation.

+The video then demonstrates how to use an example of an automated accessibility testing tool, showing how to upload a website's HTML code, run tests, and view the results.
+The author explains that the tool can help identify issues such as:

+* Inaccessible images (e.g., missing alt text)
+* Broken links
+* Missing title attributes
+* Missing header tags

-The video discusses best practices for incorporating automated accessibility testing into the development workflow, including:
+The video also discusses best practices for using automated accessibility testing tools, including:

-* Testing early and often during development
+* Incorporating testing early and often in the development process
 * Establishing checkpoints for accessibility compliance
 * Fostering a culture of accessibility within the team

-**Conclusion**

-The video concludes by summarizing the key points about using automated accessibility testing tools, including their importance, features, and best practices for use.

-**Additional content**

-The transcript also includes additional resources, such as:

-* Practice assignments to reinforce learning
-* Reading materials, including a self-evaluation checklist and a reading lesson on website accessibility
-* A video summary of the week's topics

-Overall, this video tutorial aims to educate developers about the importance of accessibility in web development and provide practical guidance on using automated accessibility testing tools.
+* Understanding the importance of accessibility and why it matters

+The video concludes by providing tips on how to rectify accessibility issues and improve website accessibility.
+The author emphasizes that accessibility is a serious concept that requires attention and care, but also notes that there are many resources available to help developers improve their websites.

+Overall, this transcript provides a comprehensive overview of automated web accessibility testing tools, including how to use them, best practices for incorporating accessibility into the development process, and tips on how to improve website accessibility.